chentianran/chentianran.github.io/teaching/linalg/syllabus-F2021.markdown

 ### Final exam

-The final exam is scheduled to take place on 12/6 10:45 am -- 12:15 pm.
+The final exam is scheduled to take place on 12/02 at 1:30pm--3:00pm.
 It constitutes a major part of your course grade.
-Please see the announcement on the Blackboard system for detailed description.

 ### Grade composition